As a medical student, you may have little or no income. But it’s still worthwhile to file an income tax return.

 3. Moving expenses

 If you moved at least 40 kilometres for full-time post-secondary school in 2021, you may be able to claim a tax deduction for your moving expenses.
 These expenses can only be deducted, however, from taxable scholarship or grant income.
 In other words, if your scholarship, fellowship or bursary income at your new location is entirely tax-exempt, your moving expenses cannot be deducted.
+(If you work part-time while studying at your new location, you could deduct moving expenses from that taxable employment income.)

 Moving expenses can include things like transportation and storage costs, travel expenses, temporary living expenses, and the cost of cancelling a lease.